MJaroslav/littleMaidMobX/FORKCHANGES.md

   * Make more options for configuration
     * Custom items for interactions with Maids
     * Make custom drop after maid death
+    * Make toggle for mode-item and sugar consumability
 * Make localization for non localized strings
   * Add russion localization
 * May be uploading to curse